uchenna631/bigbrands/README.md

 </details>

 ### Product Page:
-To access the Product page, use the drop-down menus on the primary navigation row below the search box.Product details, such as name, price, category, and rating, are organised in responsive cards.
+To access the Product page, use the drop-down menus on the primary navigation row below the search box.Product details, such as name, price, category, rating, and discount if any are organised in responsive cards.
 For logged-in site administrators, editing or deleting a product is also an option.
 Users can view individual products by clicking on them and then choosing whether to add them to their shopping bags or return to the list of all available products.
 The select option dropdown lets you change the number of products you want to buy.